danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 As opposed to `doReduce`, the `reduceFunction` can return any type of value (not just a list), and similarly the overall result of calling this function can turn out to be an arbitrary value.

-#### `filterGenerator(filterFunction, generator*) <> generator`

-Filtering generator constructor.
-This takes any number of arbitrary generator, and returns a generator which filters the generated results with the given filter function.
-This works as follows:

-Each time the outer (result) generator is called, it calls the argument generators.
-If any of the argument generators has been voided, then the outer generator also becomes voided.

-Otherwise, the values yielded from the inner generators are passed to the `filterFunction` as its arguments (in generator order).
-If that function returns a value, then that value in turn becomes the yielded result of the outer generator.
-If the filter function yields void, then the value-in-progress is discarded, and the inner generator is retried, with the same void-or-value behavior.

-**Syntax Note:** Used in the translation of comprehension forms.

 #### `mapFromGenerator(generator) <> map`